cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 <DocsImage src="/img/guides/source-code.png" alt="Source code of the Cypress App in a text editor" ></DocsImage>

-When finished, if necessary, remove the edited application version and reinstall the Cypress official version to get back to the official released code.
+When finished, if necessary, remove the edited Cypress App version and reinstall the Cypress official version to get back to the official released code.

 ```shell